SOSJ001/loyaltyPointsViewer/README.md

 # loyaltyPointsViewer
 ## Getting Started
-This project is A Solution to one of Christex Foundation Engineering Bounty
+This project is A Solution to one of Christex Foundation's Engineering Bounty

 ## Prerequisites